About the Good News Network

-The primary focus of GNNradio is to provide quality teaching and preaching that will help make disciples.
+The primary focus of GNNradio is to provide solid, biblical teaching to share the Good News of Jesus Christ to the world and encourage believers in their walk with Him.
 The mission of the network is taken from II Timothy 4:2-4, and we have a commitment to sound doctrine, with the intention of all our broadcasts to direct listeners to the Lord.
 In addition to the quality teaching, GNNradio plays inspirational music from such favorites as Steve Green, Michael Card, The National Christian Choir, and John G. Elliot, to mention a few.

 P.O.
 Box 510